Particular/docs.particular.net/nservicebus/nservicebus-step-by-step-guide.md

     PM> Install-Package NServiceBus -ProjectName Ordering.Messages

-NOTE: For version 4.x, install the NServiceBus.Interfaces package.
-As of version 5.x, this package has been deprecated.
+NOTE: For version 4.x, install the `NServiceBus.Interfaces` package.
+As of version 5.x, `NServiceBus.Interfaces` package has been deprecated.

 Add a command with a property to hold a product name: